SarvariHarshitha/SarvariHarshitha/README.md

 <h3> Here's some fun facts about me: </h3>

+- 💻 I’m an upcoming SDE at Dell Technologies.
-- 🔭 I’m currently working on Web Development using MERN Stack.
+- 🔭 I’m currently working on learning new Technologies.
 - 🌱 I had interned at TVS Motors as Digital Engineer.
 - 👯 I’m looking to collaborate on Web Development, Machine Learning and Deep Learning Projects
-- 🤔 I’m an upcoming SDE at Dell Technologies.
 - 💬 Ask me about Programming or Machine Learning.

 <p>Connect with me on